 …long enough to get you the interview

 …long enough to get you the job

 Since 1983 I’ve written thousands of resumes for job seekers.
 I make it easy for you.
 I interview you over the phone and / or work from your source material.
 The more you know about the kind of job you want, the better job I can do for you.
-I charge $100 for a basic resume, payable after our phone interview, before I start writing.
-I will email you a resume in doc, text or pdf format.
+I will email you a resume in doc, odt and/or pdf format.
 I’m easy to work with and revisions are no problem.